-Community Staff Hong Kong Lead Designer @ AO Joined about 4 years ago
+Community Staff Hong Kong Lead Designer @ AO Joined over 4 years ago

 I'd have a look at Milanote.
 Been using for many years after migrating from Evernote wanting something similar to an infinite canvas for notes as well as other kinds of media.
 Its great for mood boarding, mind-mapping, writing etc. has some powerful starter templates to build on.
 Easy to share with collaborators and you can use in chrome, on mac via their app or on iOS.

 The justification text on the website positions Mercury as an experiment targeted at "humane" factors so in that sense I think it is a concept of what could be.
 But in application I don't know who would be able to use this and for what purpose it would be useful for.

 The idea of having a predictive fluent interface is a hot topic but this interpretation seems capped at creating and replying to messages and emails and even then it seems much easier to use their native counterparts as they offer complete utility that isn't hidden or requiring multiple windows (not to mention they exist within eco systems which do everything else we are accustomed to).
 For example in the Mercury email flow the user needs to search for and initiate separate modules to view a calendar, and another to find the location for an event from an email.
 Compare this to baseline existing apps like Outlook and Gmail which create calendar events that populate title, time, people and location from the content of an email in one action.
 On top of that they offer everything else we would expect to do with the information and actions associated with an email in one complete space.